solid/process/solid-editors-tr-process.md

 ### Nomination

-The cycle begins with Editors nominating issues registered with Github for consideration for the different phases within the following cycle.
-The community should comment on whether they think entrance criteria are met as stipulated by the Editors.
-The community should also commit resources to help resolve the issues within the phases.
-As the community commits resources, they may also timebox their efforts and therefore set due dates for the resolution of issues.
+The cycle begins with Editors nominating issues from those registered on Github for consideration for the different phases of the following cycle.
+The community will have a comment period during which they may support or refute whether entrance criteria has been met by each issue for the relevant phase.
+During this period, the community is also expected to commit resources to help progress the issues through the phases.
+As the community commits resources, they may also timebox their efforts and thereby set effective due dates for the resolution or phase-advance of issues.

-A summary of the selected issues should be written for a technical audience that does not follow the work closely.
+A summary of the selected issues will be written, targeting a technical audience that does not follow the work closely.

 ### Weekly Assessment

-Solid Editors will convene weekly to assess the progress, and may in that meeting rephase issues depending on the progress, as well as discuss using the measures detailed in the above process.
+Solid Editors will convene weekly to assess issue progress, and may in those meetings re-phase issues depending on their progress, as well as discuss using the measures detailed in the above process.

 ### End of Month

-Solid Editors will convene at the end of the month to review the achievements of the last month.
-The Editors will also attempt to conclude on issues that have not yet been resolved in the consensus phase.
+Solid Editors will convene monthly to review the achievements of the preceding month.
+The Editors will also attempt to reach conclusion on any issues that have not yet been resolved in the consensus phase.

-A summary of the last month’s achievements should be written for a non-technical audience showing the potential benefit for users, organizations and developers.
+A summary of the latest month’s achievements will be written, targeting a non-technical audience, explaining the anticipated benefits for users, organizations, and developers.